Finding Inner Peace: My Journey Through Anxiety

 And honestly, fair.
 Emotional regulation probably requires the Avengers.

-So session two became Anxiety 101 — understanding what it actually is rather than just fighting with it like an imaginary enemy.
+So, session two became Anxiety 101—understanding what it actually is rather than just fighting with it like an imaginary enemy.

-The easiest way to explain it:
+The easiest way to explain it is this:

-Doesn’t matter if the danger is real or just a thought spiral you cooked up because someone didn’t text you back fast enough.
+Your brain thinks you’re in danger, so it presses the BIG RED BUTTON.
+It doesn’t matter if the danger is real or just a thought spiral you cooked up because someone didn’t text you back fast enough.

 Thoughts start racing